Confused about nonstick cookware brands?

 Is PTFE Cookware Safe?

 Is PTFE safe?
-The truth is that PTFE is safe when used correctly.
+Technically, yes: PTFE is safe when used correctly--so makers are not lying about that.

-PTFE is completely inert at low temperatures.
+At low temperatures, PTFE is completely inert.
 This means it will not react with the human body in any way.
 You could eat a bowl of it without any adverse effects (except maybe a stomach ache).
+It will pass through your body unchanged.

-This is why many PTFE pans are marketed as "healthy" and "non-toxic" even though those adjectives are assumed by many people to mean the pan contains no PTFE.
+This is how PTFE can be marketed as "healthy," "safe," and "non-toxic," even though those adjectives are assumed by many people to mean the pan contains no PTFE.
 PTFE is literally a non-toxic substance.

-The first is that PTFE's melting point is around 600F, and it can start to break down around 390F.
+The main issue is that PTFE's melting point is around 600F, which is very high.
+However, it starts to break down around 390F.
 Repeated use at temps over 400F will take a toll on it.
-(This looks like discoloration and dulling of the finish.)
-When PTFE breaks down, it gives off fumes that aren't safe to breathe.
+(This looks like discoloration and dulling of the finish, which both mean the pan probably isn't safe to use anymore.)

-If you have a pet bird, PTFE can be lethal: according to this article, at temps above 536F, PTFE cookware gives off fumes that are deadly to birds.
-While this toxicity does not seem to be deadly to humans, it should make you do a double take (it sure makes us do one).
+If you have a pet bird, PTFE can be lethal: according to this article, at temps above 536F, PTFE cookware gives off fumes that cause flu-like symptoms in humans and are deadly to birds (so if you have a pet bird, you shouldn't own any PTFE cookware).

-Whether degraded PTFE is more dangerous than these other common kitchen fumes is debatable.
-But the fact remains that you do not want to heat a PTFE pan much past 400F.
+For this reason, you do not want to heat a PTFE pan past about 400F (yes, even if the maker says a pan is oven safe to 500F).
 Even if you're not worried about fumes, high heat is the fastest way to destroy your nonstick pan.

 That can be a tricky thing to never do.
 For example, never go above medium heat, never heat an empty pan, never leave a heating pan unattended, and never let someone who doesn't understand the dangers of PTFE use the pan ever.

-The second issue with PTFE is a substance called PFOA (perfluorooctanoic acid).
-PFOA is used to manufacture PTFE cookware (as well as many other products).
-It ensures that PTFE adheres to the underlying pan body (usually aluminum).
-PFOA is toxic and carcinogenic to humans.
-It is also an environmental hazard because it doesn't break down easily and can cause all sorts of ecological problems, which is why it's known as a "forever chemical."
+Another issue with PTFE is PFOA (perfluorooctanoic acid).
+PFOA is another PFAS chemical that was used to manufacture PTFE cookware (as well as many other products).
+PFOA is used as an adhesive to help PTFE adhere to the pan body (usually aluminum or stainless steel).
+PFOA is a "forever chemical," and it's toxic and carcinogenic to humans.
+It is a nasty environmental hazard because it doesn't break down and can cause all sorts of ecological problems, which is why it's known as a "forever chemical."
 (You can read more about PFOA here and here.)

 PFOA is almost completely used up in the cookware manufacturing process, leaving trace amounts of it in your PTFE cookware (if any).
-In fact, you'll probably get more PFOA in your drinking water than you will from your nonstick cookware.
+In fact, you'll probably get more PFOA from your drinking water than from your nonstick cookware.
 So even though it's a nasty chemical, it's never really been a safety hazard from your PTFE nonstick pan.

-The upshot here is that "PFOA-free" is now a largely meaningless term, since all cookware sold in the US (and elsewhere in the world) is PFOA-free.
+Today, "PFOA-free" is a largely meaningless term since all cookware sold in the US is PFOA-free.
 But this definitely does not mean that you're buying a PTFE-free pan.
+In fact, it means that you probably are.

-Also: manufacturers have to replace the PFOA with something, and from the research we've done, it's become clear that most makers are using other chemicals from the same family as PFOA (the family is called PFAS).
-They're called GenX chemicals, and by most indications, they have the same issues as PFOA--including that makers are free to dump them into the water supply because there are no restrictions against doing this.
+Manufacturers had to replace the PFOA with something, and today, most makers are using chemicals from the same family as PFOA (the family is called PFAS).
+The latest PFOA replacement is called GenX, and by most indications, it has the same issues as PFOA--that is, it is a forever chemical that is a toxic, probably carcinogenic environmental hazard.

-Thus, the entire PTFE cookware industry is a major polluter of the planet--and it's likely to be even worse in China, where most nonstick cookware is now made, and where there are, as far as we know, few to no environmental laws, or laws to protect workers from dangerous chemicals.
+Thus, the entire PTFE cookware industry is a major polluter of the planet--and it's likely to be even worse in China, where most nonstick cookware is now made, and where there are, as far as we know, few environmental laws or laws to protect workers from dangerous chemicals.

 You can read more about PFOA and other chemicals in our article What Is PFOA?
 A Guide to Nonstick Cookware Chemicals.